mlcommons/medperf/docs/getting_started/setup.md

 cd server
 sh setup_dev_server.sh
 ```

-**Note**: If this is not the first time you run the local server, the server may still have data from previous client runs.
-If you want to spawn the server with a fresh database, you should run this instead of the above command: `sh setup_dev_server.sh -r 1`.

 The local server now is ready to recieve requests.
 You can always stop the server by pressing `CTRL`+`C` in the terminal where you ran the server.